jlapeyre/PrimeSieve.jl/README.md

 The efficient algorithms (or methods) are :dr (the default) and
 :tabsieve.
 The others are slower in all cases.
 They are: :legendre, :lehmer, :meissel, :lmo, :sieve.
-The algorithm :dr uses an efficient parallel Delegise-Rivat method.
+The algorithm :dr uses an efficient parallel Deleglise Rivat method.
 The algorithm :tabsieve uses a combination of tables and a sieve and is more efficient when x is not too much greater than a table entry.
 For example